jefftriplett/jefftriplett.github.io/_drafts/how-i-host-my-side-projects.md

 title: How I Host My Side Projects
 ---

-My goto server stack for side projects is Digital Ocean.
+Digital Ocean (DO) has been my go to hosting service for side projects going back almost a decade.
+Not only do they hit a sweet stop both in terms of cost and performance, but they have a number of fee-add-ons which are easy to work with and hard to beat.

+This is how and here is how I run all of my projects.

 I have a dedicated web node, a monolithic server that only runs Docker and Docker Compose.
 I have a dedicated Postgres server.
 I have a dedicated Redis server.

-To keep my cluster secure, I use DO's firewall to prevent traffic from ever getting to my server.
+I use DO's firewall to prevent traffic from ever getting to my server to keep my cluster secure.
 I use DO's VPC so that my web node may communicate with Postgres and Redis only on a private network.
 These boxes are not accessible from the outside world.